himahuja/Research-Internships-for-Undergraduates/README.md

-# Research Internship for Undergraduates
+# Research Internships for Undergraduates

 #### This is a non-exhaustive list of opportunities available to Undergraduate students.
 Many of these positions are only focussed towards Indian students.